babel/website/website/versioned_docs/version-7.8.0/plugin-transform-typescript.md

    **Workaround**: Convert to using `export default` and `export const`, and `import x, {y} from "z"`.

 1. Changes to your `tsconfig.json` are not reflected in babel.
-The build process will always behave as though [`isolateModules`][iso-mods] is turned on, there are Babel-native alternative ways to set a lot of the [`tsconfig.json` options](#typescript-compiler-options) however.
+The build process will always behave as though [`isolatedModules`][iso-mods] is turned on, there are Babel-native alternative ways to set a lot of the [`tsconfig.json` options](#typescript-compiler-options) however.

 1. **Q**: Why doesn't Babel allow export of a `var` or `let`?

    **A**: The TypeScript compiler dynamically changes how these variables are used depending on whether or not the value is mutated.
 Ultimately, this depends on a type-model and is outside the scope of Babel.
 A best-effort implementation would transform context-dependent usages of the variable to always use the `Namespace.Value` version instead of `Value`, in case it was mutated outside of the current file.
 Allowing `var` or `let` from Babel (as the transform is not-yet-written) is therefore is more likely than not to present itself as a bug when used as-if it was not `const`.